 Pazham or banana is one of unavoidable item in Vishu Sadhya

-Side Dishes Thorans, Dry Curries, Side Curries
+Side Dishes Thorans, Dry Curries, Side Curries for sadya

 On a sadhya there is lot of items.
-It can be classified as curries, pickles, dry curries, and thorans, Thorans or Mezhuku purattis are dry dishes made with vegetables like cabage, okra and beans
+It can be classified as curries, pickles, dry curries, and thorans, Thorans or Mezhuku purattis are dry dishes made with vegetables like cabbage, okra and beans

-Thorans Upperi or Mezhukupuratti
+Thorans, Upperi or Mezhukkupuratti

 Carrot Beans Thoran